 Everyone knows that mothers love their children but not everyone remembers the little things that mothers do.

-3. Mention your Last Memories with Her
+3. In your Speech at your Mother’s Funeral, Mention your Last Memories with Her

 After mentioning how good your mom was, remember to mention the very last encounter you had with her.